How to File for Bankruptcy

 Our bankruptcy lawyers at Leinart Law Firm can help you understand the bankruptcy laws and your options.
 With convenient offices in Fort Worth and Dallas, our Texas bankruptcy lawyers will take the time to listen to your situation and advise you of your options, as well as explain the benefits and limitations of bankruptcy.
 Our goal is help you make an informed decision about filing for bankruptcy and, if you elect to pursue a bankruptcy solution, to guide you through the process and represent you at all bankruptcy hearings.

 Our overriding goal is to provide you with experienced advice and help you obtain a fresh start.
 The burden of insurmountable debt can be overwhelming; relief may be available.

 We understand things happen.
 We never judge our clients, and we are always courteous and respectful.
 You can be assured that we will do everything we can to help you relieve the anxiety and stress you are under.
 We will take the time to listen to your situation and explain your options, which may or may not include bankruptcy.
 If bankruptcy is a viable option, we will inform you about and guide you through the process.
 We can utilize bankruptcy laws to help you stop collector harassment, foreclosures, repossessions or wage garnishments.

 Prompt Communication and Personal Attention

 We have earned our reputation for providing every client with close, personal attention.
 Nothing is more frustrating than being unable to have questions answered or problems addressed by your attorney’s office in a timely fashion.
 We will return your phone calls as quickly as possible and make it a priority to address your concerns in a timely manner.
-Unlike many bankruptcy law firms, you will meet with an attorney on your very first visit.
+Unlike many bankruptcy law firms, you will meet with a bankruptcy lawyer on your very first visit.
 We are committed to helping you.